alexe13/PrimeDiceBot/README.md

 <b>To use the bot:</b>
 - Retrieve your API key at: https://primedice.com/api
 - Download both .jar file and config.txt file
+- Paste your API key in the config file
-- Edit settings in config file
+- Edit betting settings in config file
 - Open console (Start->Run->cmd.exe), navigate to the folder with .jar, type <b>java -jar PrimeDiceBot.jar</b>
 - Enter the path to config file